ericowens811/LabResultPatterns/README.md

 The Lab Results Pattern manager (*LRP* pronounced *Lerp*) is a new application that allows medical clinicians to capture and maintain a library of lab result patterns.
 It is one component in a larger suite of <a href="https://en.wikipedia.org/wiki/Clinical_pathway">Clinical Pathway Management</a> automation software.

-The version of *LRP* in this public repo is a complete vertical slice of the application, including
+The version of *LRP* in this public repo is the first vertical slice of the application, including

 - EF-Core code-first database
 - ASP.Net Core Web API 2.0 rest-based microservices